Mount Sutro: An Electronic Publication Day of Week Date Month Year

 Box 80, Powder River, Wyoming 82648

-In the middle of Wyoming exists what many call the “baby” Grand Canyon, Hell’s Half Acre.
-In addition to the beautiful scenic outlook, there is a small motel, gift shop, bar and cafe.
+In the middle of Wyoming exists what many call the "baby" Grand Canyon, Hell's Half Acre.
 The land in this region is very flat and so the combination of high winds and the gigantic depression in the land make the area super windy.
-There is a normal rest area down the road that has a wishing well in the restroom lobby.
-You drop coins down the tube and listen for them to hit the bottom, some hundred feet below.
-The motel is a pleasant stay, especially to wake-up at dawn to watch the sun rise over colourful and jagged canyon.
+In addition to the beautiful scenic outlook, there is local business featuring a small motel, campground, gift shop, bar and cafe.
+The campground is a pleasant stay, especially to wake-up at dawn to watch the sun rise over colorful and jagged canyon.
+The motel was demolished in 2006 but the restaurant/gift shop still stands, albeit boarded up.
+I also remember a rest area (pictured) down the road that had a wishing well in the restroom lobby.
+You could drop coins down the tube and listen for them to hit the bottom, some hundred feet below.

 Link: Official Site